Halls is the leading sugar confectionery brand in the world. How did a cough drop from Lancashire conquer the global market?

-Thomas Harold Hall (born 1872) and Norman Smith Hall (1874 – 1946) were the sons of a Radcliffe, Lancashire millwright.
+Thomas Harold Hall (1872 – 1944) and Norman Smith Hall (1874 – 1946) were the sons of a Radcliffe, Lancashire millwright.

-Hall Brothers was incorporated as a public company in 1912, with the two brothers as joint-managing directors.
+Hall Brothers was incorporated as a public company in 1912.
+The two brothers served as joint-managing directors.

 A fire destroyed the Whitefield factory in the early 1960s, and the site was rebuilt.

 Sales were extended into London and the Home Counties in 1961.
 Over 20 percent of production was exported by 1962.